Enter your email to access and explore the page:

-Last updated: March 6, 2022
+Last updated: November 3, 2022

-“Downtime” means any period of time when there is more than a five percent user error rate across all of a Customer’s users, in which the users are unable to login to their panel or end-users are unable to use the IDmelon application as at least ten valid authentication requests are issued.
+“Downtime” means any period of time when there is more than a five percent user error rate across all of a Customer’s users, in which the users are unable to log in to their panel or end-users are unable to use IDmelon Authenticator application as at least ten valid authentication requests are issued.
 Intermittent Downtime for a period of less than five minutes will not be counted towards any Downtime periods.“Scheduled Downtime” It means periods of scheduled unavailability of the IDmelon system and user authentication service in order to perform routine service maintenance, upgrades, and testing.
 IDmelon will notify Customer via electronic mail of Scheduled Downtime and anticipated impact to user authentication service and specific functionality in advance of the scheduled downtime window.
 Scheduled Downtime will not exceed four (4) hours in any single calendar week.

 “Incident” means (i) any single event, or (ii) any set of events, that result in Downtime.